 Keeping your users updated

-Proactive and notification-driven applications are fundamental to the BlackBerry 10 experience.
-By providing your users with new information and content regularly, you'll encourage them to come back to your application again and again.
+Proactive and notification-driven apps are fundamental to the BlackBerry 10 experience.
+By providing your users with new information and content regularly, you encourage them to come back to your app again and again.
 One of the important aspects of keeping your users updated is efficiency.
 You want to make sure that you're able to push content to the device without draining resources and wasting battery life.

 In Cascades, there are a few different ways that you can retrieve remote data.
 The first one we look at is networking.

 Networking in Cascades is handled by the QtNetwork module.
 The module exposes a mix of low-level and high-level APIs to simplify sending data over the network.

 High-level network operations are primarily handled by the QNetworkAccessManager API, which is responsible for sending requests, monitoring progress, and handling results.
 Low-level TCP operations can be handled using QTcpSocket and QTcpServer.

 Applications that must update content frequently might want to avoid this approach.
 Repeatedly polling a server for new content can waste battery life, even when there is no new data available.
 In these cases, the Push Service should be considered as an alternative approach to retrieving new data.

 Unlike standard networking, which requires that the app poll a server for new data, the Push Service allows your app to listen for updates.
 With the Push Service, you can deliver up to 8 KB of content (images, text, or audio) to many devices at once.
 The content is sent to the general public using the BlackBerry Internet Service, or to enterprise users using the BlackBerry Device Service.
 Content delivered using the Push Service is available to users without waiting for downloads.

 Here's a diagram of how the Push Service solution delivers content to a push-enabled app.

 The Push Service is a great way update your users, and offers end-to-end message visibility.
 The Push Service requires minimal coding, runs in the background, and has a minimal drain on the battery.